wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 Even more, we seek a proof that reflects the ideas need to create the program, rather than a proof that was concocted ex post facto.
 The program didn't emerge by itself from a vacuum, nor did I simply try tall possible short programs until I found one that worked."

-That above is an important one.
+That above is an important point.
+The program above emerged after careful thought and work.
+The values of _s_ and _t_ didn't emerge out of thin air, but they emerged after careful deliberation and mathematical analysis.
+We will see below how values of _s_ and _t_ emerged.

 ## Germs of Proof Rework

-The way Knuth establishes the invariant is beautiful.

-First, let me explain how this proof works, and then I will walk through it carefully.
+I"ll try to walk through the process of how the proof was established.

 ### Step 1: Setting up the digit strings